 I have to be honest.
-I’ve never had apple cider donuts until now.
-So I can’t compare these to the real thing (gluten-filled), but I can say without question that these little babies are truly SO tasty!!
+I had never had an apple cider donut until I made them myself.
+So I can't compare these to the real thing (gluten-filled), but I can say without question that these little babies are truly SO tasty!!

 Apple cider donuts are similar to my gluten free buttermilk cake donuts in that they also don’t require yeast for rising.
 If you’re interested in a yeast donut, you HAVE to make my gluten free yeast donuts as they are just FABULOUS!!